MohammadShakiba/Project_Libra_CP2K/Si75H64/step2/README.md

 **_Note_:** You can submit all your jobs by running only `python run.py` and the submission process of the jobs will be done on the local node.
 An alternative way for submitting the jobs is through submitting the `submit.slm` file which contains `python run.py`.
 This can be done if other nodes have the capability to perform the submission.
 Unless you have to use only `python run.py` on the local node or any other node that has the capability for submitting the jobs.

 **_NOTE_:** - Please note that the paths currently defined in these files may not be the correct paths for you.
-Please adjust all paths to your specific needs.
+Please adjust all paths to your specific needs